 The concept of video streaming did not exist.
-People would cram up in AOL chat rooms to “talk online.”
-It took a full day to download a single song.
-Hooking up to the internet through dial-up meant that you had to unplug your landline phone.
+People would cram in AOL chat rooms to “talk online.”
+It took a whole day to download a single song.
+Hooking up to the Internet through dial-up meant you had to unplug your landline phone.
 And no, mobile phones didn’t exist either.
 You had to talk to others in person and without emojis.
 It was dreadful, kids, I tell you!

 Web 2.0 – when sharing became caring, and also privacy breaching

-In the early 2000s, the internet was at a make-it-or-break-it point in its history.
-It could remain a one-way, boring library or choose to become an epic invention that would connect people from every corner of the world.
+In the early 2000s, the Internet was at a make-it-or-break-it point in its history.
+It could remain a one-way, boring library or become an epic invention connecting people from every corner of the world.
 Fortunately, it picked the second path.

 With the advent of social media, people could finally have an immersive experience on “the Net.”
-Now, you could upload and stream video content on YouTube, and Google became a go-to resource for anything.
+Now, you can upload and stream video content on YouTube, and Google has become a go-to resource for anything.
 Yes, kids, ANYTHING!